rtarnec/travel-translator-backend/README.md

 - Initialize the Firebase Hosting service in your project by doing `firebase init`, then choosing Hosting by pressing Space, and pressing Enter to confirm your choice (don't choose the Cloud Functions, Firestore and Storage services as they are already defined in this project).

 - Install the dependencies for the Cloud Functions, by opening the `functions` directory and doing `npm install`.

+- If necessary update the âckages, by doing `npm install -s @google-cloud/vision firebase-admin firebase-functions`.

 - Add to the `public` folder the content of the `dist` folder of the Vue.js app (See code and instructions at https://github.com/rtarnec/travel-translator).